Stroop Task

 - Verify

-stroop_languagematches participant language - Check
+stroop_languagematches the participant's language - Check

 - Increase